 I'm part of an insurgent research group, inspired by a visit to MayDay Rooms, we are working through a range of research trajectories, one of which is Cultures of Resilience, and another an emerging Anthropocene Atlas.

-The values of competitive markets dominate contemporary cultural production - especially withing art, and increasingly within in art education.
-Effectively, we inhabit a mono-culture of evaluation, and this is not resilient.
+The values of competitive markets dominate contemporary cultural production - especially within the field of art, and increasingly within in art education.
+Effectively, we inhabit a mono-culture of evaluation that is dominated by 'market forces', and this is not resilient.

 Taking the University of the Arts; London as an exemplar, we are researching communities of care, aspiration, loyalty, trust, friendship groups and networks of empathy.
 Tracing these communities, we're weaving through student and staff interest compositions, our financial entanglements, our aspirations, and our energy flows.

-Our intention is to produce evaluative networks, and assess their resilience.
+Our intention is to produce evaluative networks, map their interconnections and assess their resilience.

 We are meeting regularly in tracing workshops, to research in-real-time, and share the results of that research.

 Tracing communities of evaluation: Marsha Bradfield, David Cross, Neil Cummings, Anna Minshall, Neil Farnan, Tobias Benedetto, John Hartley, Xiaoxi Kang, Denzi Paran, Karel Doing, Molly Butt, Claire Mokrauer-Madden and others